LucasJanin/Home/HomeAssistant/macOccupancyTemplate/README.md

 So I decided to play with the template and the unifi sensor of the mac to achieve this target.

 The template sensor has 4 states:
-- Office: Mac active and connected over ethernet
+- Ethernet: Mac active and connected over ethernet
-- Home: Mac active and connected to home wifi
+- Wifi: Mac active and connected to home wifi
 - Offsite: Mac active and connected outside of the home
 - Off: Mac not active